CVUA-RRW/FooDMe/README.md

 ### BLAST database

 Taxonomic assignment of reads requires sequence alignment against a nucleotide database.
 Such a database can be directly downloaded from the [NCBI server](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) or built using the provided helper script.
+This will require both `blast` and `biopython` to be present in the environment.

 ```bash
 bash ${REPO}/FooDMe/scripts/create_blast_db.sh